stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 ![SDDC-deploy-vm-029](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/working-with-sddc-lab/sddc029.jpg)

 1. Click the **Templates** tab to access the template synchronized in the content library.
-2. Right-click on the **photoapp-u**  template to exporthe Actions menu.
+2. Right-click on the **photoapp-u**  template to expose the Actions menu.
 3. Click on **New VM from This Template** to deploy a virtual machine from template.

 ### Choose Virtual Machine Name and Location